 For Key Issue #1, it is recommended that the normative work proceed as follows:

 Solution #4 is used as the baseline to ensuring the security protection in case the redundant traffic is fulfilled by independent N3 tunnels.

-Editor’s Note: A recommended solution for Key Issue #1 covering cryptographic separation for the different radio bearers based on Dual Connectivity architecture for redundant transmission is pending.
+Solution #7 is used as the baseline to ensure security and cryptographic separation for the different radio bearers serving redundant transmissions based on Dual Connectivity architecture.